MARS CORRECT BASIC REPORT - SECTION 12

 12. MARS PATHFINDER PRESSURES

-For Pathfinder (with an air access tube just 2 mm in diameter), the upper range of the transducer was only 12 mbar during descent, but only 10 mbar on the surface.83
+For Pathfinder (with an air access tube just 2 mm in diameter), we were initially informed that the upper range of the transducer was only 12 mbar during descent, but only 10 mbar on the surface.83

 What were the Pathfinder pressures made public?
 Lower than expected.
 MPF landed on July 4, 1997 at an elevation of -3.682 km, most similar to Viking 1 which sat at -3.627 km.
 For MPF it was late northern summer at Ls 142.7.
 As noted earlier in Section 7, Schofield et al. (1997)67 indicate that Pathfinder had no pressure data for the most crucial sol – its first operational day on Mars (JPL wiped out all pressure data for the first 9 days of MSL).
 The reason given by the above reference is there were “various spacecraft software reset and downlink problems.”
 MPF pressures are shown on Figure 45.